Current Repo Rate: 2022_WC

 When borrowers link their Home Loan interest rates to the RBI repo rate, they link their interest rate to a benchmark external to the lender.
 Here are two components of a repo rate linked Home Loan:

-- The Repo Rate: Borrowers can link their Home Loan to the RBI repo rate, currently at 6.50%*.
-It lends a degree of transparency to borrowers, letting them monitor one of the factors that dictate any increase or decrease in their Home Loan interest rate.
+- The Repo Rate: Borrowers can link their Home Loan to the RBI repo rate, which is currently at 6.50%*.
+It lends a degree of transparency to borrowers, letting them monitor one of the factors that dictate any increase or decrease in their Housing Loan interest rate.

 - The Spread: This is the additional margin lenders charge on top of the repo rate to determine the final Home Loan interest rate.
 While the repo rate is fixed at the national level, the spread is determined based on the individual’s profile, considering the risk factors attached to your Home Loan application.